abdelh17/CNNandTransferLearning/README.md

 2. Run all the cells in the "Data loading, preprocessing and basic visualization" category.
 This cell loads the training data and preprocesses the images
 3. In Task 1, run the first 3 subcategories ("Initialization", "Training custom ResNet-18 on colorectal cancer dataset", "Evaluation").
 If you wish to also visualize the extracted features from the trained model, run the "Visualization of features" category.

+## Instruction on how to run the pre-trained model (custom-trained model) on sample 100 images:

+1. After running 'Initialization' cell the loader of 100 images is created.
+2. Simply Run the last cell 'Evaluation on 100 images dataset'

 # COMP432-GroupG Members
 |Name|GitHub @|
 |-----|----------|